-These specifications shall apply to the Dow TRIGA Research Reactor.
+These specifications shall apply to the Dow TRIGA Research Reactor licensed area.
+The licensed area includes labs 51 and 52 of building 1602.

 Objectives

 The objectives of these specifications are to define the exclusion area and characteristics of the confinement.